 All of our nurses begin their careers at Regions with classroom and unit orientation.
 During the classroom phase, you’ll learn about hospital policies and protocols, nursing topics and the Electronic Medical Record system (EPIC).
 After the classroom phase, you’ll work with specially trained primary preceptors for an in-depth, unit-based orientation.
 Acute care and critical care nurses get additional training.

-All new nursing staff participate in a simulation experience in the HealthPartners Clinical Simulation center and practical skills session.
+All new nursing staff participate in a simulation experience in the HealthPartners Clinical Simulation Center and practical skills session.

 Diverse roles, patients and staff

 As the largest charity care provider in the east metro, we welcome patients from all backgrounds.
-And we value and embrace diversity in our staff, too.
+And we value and embrace diversity in our nursing staff, too.
 Our team often mirrors the diversity of our patients.
-We foster an inclusive environment that values differences and seeks to learn about our similarities
+We foster an inclusive environment that values differences and seeks to learn about our similarities.

 “Achieving my certification in orthopedic nursing has given me more confidence in my clinical judgments and has allowed me to provide the greatest level of quality patient care.
 I highly encourage all nurses to consider certification in their specialty area!”

-Nurse of Excellence
+Nurse of Excellence program

-Explore careers and more
+Explore other careers at Regions Hospital and more

 Learn about what it’s like to work at Regions, and view benefit information.